 Things People in the Finance Industry Don’t Want You to Know

 Like most professions, everything is not always as it appears in the finance industry.
-Here are a few truths you will rarely hear from anyone that works in finance.
+Here are a few truths you will rarely hear from anyone who works in finance.

 No one really knows what’s going on most of the time.
 It’s been well documented that not many people are very good at predicting the future, especially in the financial markets.
 But even seasoned financial professionals have a difficult time explaining what happened in the past.
 Don’t get me wrong, there are always compelling narratives.
 But the truth is, most of the time it’s very difficult to discern the real reasons as to why many market relationships exist or change over time.